lecy/Open-Data-for-Nonprofit-Research/README.md

 ## Contact

-If you are interested in submitting resources or getting involved please contact Jesse Lecy (jdlecy@syr.edu) or Nathan Grasse (nathangrasse@cunet.carleton.ca).
+If you are interested in submitting resources or building tools to support nonprofit scholarship please contact Jesse Lecy (jdlecy@syr.edu) or Nathan Grasse (nathangrasse@cunet.carleton.ca).